zanerock/standard-error-set/README.md

 - `cause` (`Error`|`undefined`): The error that caused this error.
 This is useful for wrapping a more generic error in a more specific error or chaining related errors across an error boundary (e.g., asynchronous calls).
 - `hint` (`string`|`undefined`): Optional hint regarding how to rectify the error.
 This should be a complete sentence and, if defined, will be appended to the `message` (whether defined directly or constructed).
+- <span id="common-parameters-ignore-for-message">`ignoreForMessage`</span> (`string[]|undefined`): When set, the named options name options will be ignored if/when [constructing the message](#message-construction).
+Ignored values are treated as 'unset' and will either be left out of the message entirely or revert to default values based on the error type.
+If the special value 'all' is included, then all parameters will be ignored.
+This is useful when, for instance, you want to hide information from the user about specific resources, actions, required authorizations, etc., but you still want to include these parameters as part of the error instance for logging or other purposes.
 - `message` (`string`|`undefined`): All [`CommonError`](#CommonError) classes generate a standard message, based on class specific input parameters (if any).
 You can always override this message and provide your own custom message.
 - `status` (`number`|`undefined`): All [`CommonError`](#CommonError) classes are assigned an HTTP status based on their error type.
 The mapping between error type and status code can be managed with [`mapErrorToHttpStatus`](#mapErrorToHttpStatus).
 This would be unusual, but you can instead set the status on a particular `CommonError` instance with this option.